Ottoman–Venetian War (1463–1479): Campaigns in the Morea and the Aegean, 1463–1470

 In early August, the Venetians retook Argos and refortified the Isthmus of Corinth, restoring the Hexamilion wall and equipping it with many cannons.
 They then proceeded to besiege the fortress of the Acrocorinth, which controlled the northwestern Peloponnese.
 The Venetians engaged in repeated clashes with the defenders and with Ömer Bey's forces, until they suffered a major defeat on 20 October 1463, which resulted in the wounding and subsequent death of the Marquis Bertoldo d'Este (son of Taddeo d'Este).
 The Venetians were then forced to lift the siege and retreat to the Hexamilion and to Nauplia (Nafplion).
-In Bosnia, Matthias Corvinus seized over sixty fortified places and succeeded in taking its capital, Jajce after a 3-month siege, on 16 December 1463.
+In Bosnia, Matthias Corvinus seized over sixty fortified places and succeeded in taking its capital, Jajce after a three-month siege, on 16 December 1463.

-Ottoman reaction was swift and decisive: Sultan Mehmed II dispatched his Grand Vizier, Mahmud Pasha Angelović, with an army against the Venetians.
+The Ottoman reaction was swift and decisive: Sultan Mehmed II dispatched his Grand Vizier, Mahmud Pasha Angelović, with an army against the Venetians.
 To confront the Venetian navy, which had taken station outside the entrance of the Dardanelles Straits, the Sultan further ordered the creation of the new shipyard of Kadirga Limani in the Golden Horn (named after the "kadirga" type of galley), and of two forts to guard the Straits, Kilidulbahr and Sultaniye.
-The Morean campaign was a swift victory for the Ottomans: although messages received from Ömer Bey had warned of the strength and firepower of the Venetian position at the Hexamilion, Mahmud Pasha decided to march on, hoping to catch them unawares.
+The Morean campaign was a swift victory for the Ottomans: although messages received from Ömer Bey had warned of the strength and firepower of the Venetian position at the Hexamilion, Mahmud Pasha decided to march on, hoping to catch them unaware.
 In the event, the Ottomans reached the Isthmus just in time to see the Venetian army, demoralized and riddled with dysentery, leave its positions and sail to Nauplia.
 The Ottoman army razed the Hexamilion, and advanced into the Morea.
 Argos fell, and several forts and localities that had recognized Venetian authority reverted to their Ottoman allegiance.
 Zagan Pasha was re-appointed governor of the Morea, while Ömer Bey was given Mahmud Pasha's army and tasked with taking the Republic's holdings in the southern Peloponnese, centered around the two forts of Coron and Modon (Methoni).

 Sultan Mehmed II, who was following Mahmud Pasha with another army to reinforce him, had reached Zeitounion (Lamia) before being apprised of his Vizier's success.
 Immediately, he turned his men north, towards Bosnia.
 However, the Sultan's attempt to retake Jajce in July and August 1464 failed, with the Ottomans retreating hastily in the face of Corvinus' approaching army.
 A new Ottoman army under Mahmud Pasha then forced Corvinus to withdraw, but Jajce was not retaken for many years after.
 However, the death of Pope Pius II on 15 August in Ancona spelled the end of the Crusade.